aspnet/samples/samples/aspnetcore/mvc/domain/README.md

         return "Hello AdventureWorks";
     }

-    // Will be called as a fallback
+    // Will be called as a fallback for other host values [HttpGet]
-    [HttpGet]
     public ActionResult<string> Get()
     {